 Interest Rate in Azerbaijan averaged 6.84 percent from 2005 until 2021, reaching an all time high of 15 percent in September of 2016 and a record low of 2 percent in December of 2009.
 This page provides the latest reported value for - Azerbaijan Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Azerbaijan Interest Rate - values, historical data and charts - was last updated on October of 2021.

-Interest Rate in Azerbaijan is expected to be 9.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Azerbaijan to stand at 7.50 in 12 months time.
-In the long-term, the Azerbaijan Interest Rate is projected to trend around 7.00 percent in 2020, according to our econometric models.
+Interest Rate in Azerbaijan is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Azerbaijan Interest Rate is projected to trend around 7.00 percent in 2022, according to our econometric models.